Agenda and Approved Minutes

 has requested that an information item be placed on the agenda needs to

 be present or have a representative attend the senate meeting when the

 - Information items

-motion to send the item to action.
+available agenda, as action items.
 Faculty are asked to read their

 Senate minutes and agendas carefully and contact their Senators if they